lindsaykwardell/lindsaykwardell/content/posts/2018-12-06-for-the-present.md

 tags:
   - Science Fiction
   - Time Travel
-excerpt: “Then it worked,” he finally said, breathless.
+snippet: “Then it worked,” he finally said, breathless.
 “Yes, professor,” I agree.
 “It worked.
 You traveled in time.”
 ---
 *Note: This story touches briefly on suicide.*